 This is the space where you can tell readers about yourself and the things that you do.

+Be clear and concise.
 Conversational.
 Not academic.
 Write as though you’re talking to a student directly.
 No footnotes, we can link out if we want to refer to source information.

-We’ve put together a list of high-level topics that we’re looking for, in case you’re not sure that to write about.
-These fall primarily under our Law School Essentials, topics that touch each law student as they progress from pre-law through graduation, passing the bar exam, and starting their professional career.
+We’ve put together a list of high-level topics that we’re looking for, in case you’re not sure what to write about.
+These topics fall primarily under our Law School Essentials, topics that touch each law student as they progress from pre-law through graduation, passing the bar exam, and starting their professional career.

 Many authors work with legal technology products they would like to introduce to students.
 You may talk about your product in the context of a general interest topic in a guest post.
 The product should not be the focus of a guest post.
 If you would like to focus on your product, we do offer paid guest post options.

 Our audience is law students and not the consumer audience or potential clients for your organization.
 For example, we are looking for “how to be a DUI lawyer” – not “how to beat a DUI conviction.”
-(Not that we get repeat pitches on one particular topic or anything.)

 Text of articles published in Student Lawyer magazine may be reprinted with permission and provided the following attribution is given to the magazine.